Tropical Storm Humberto forms in Atlantic. Maps show its forecast path.

 Due to warm sea surface temperatures and mid-level relative humidity, Humberto is "within a favorable environment for strengthening," the NHC said.

 It is the eighth named storm of the 2025 Atlantic hurricane season.
-The tropical storm comes on the heels of Hurricane Gabrielle, which is forecast to head farther out into the Atlantic.
+The tropical storm comes on the heels of Hurricane Gabrielle, which is not impacting land and is forecast to head farther out into the Atlantic.